 How long is personal data held by DART?

-The University of Liverpool and the Development & Alumni Relations Team considers its relationship with alumni, donors and other stakeholders to be life-long, giving you access to certain University services and a vast support network.
+The University of Liverpool and the Development & Alumni Relations Team considers its relationship with alumni, donors and other stakeholders to be life-long, giving you access to selected University services and a vast support network.
 This means that we will maintain a stakeholder record for you until such time as you notify us that you longer wish us to keep in touch.
 In this instance DART will delete the majority of your personal data it holds, but will maintain basic personal data to ensure we do not inadvertently create a new record in the future.

 Your right to make changes or ask us to stop using your data